netonjm/IoTSharp.Components/README.md

 - OnUpdate: It must include code that we want to repeat in each iteration of the general loop, such as status updates, variables, etc.

-**Note: The component are only added to the hierarchy if we add it using AddComponent in your IoTHab.
+**Note: The component are only added to the hierarchy if we add it using AddComponent in your IoTHub.
 If not this methods never be called**

 https://github.com/netonjm/IoTSharp.Components/blob/master/IoTSharp.Components.Core/Components/IoTComponent.cs